Cryotherapy FAQ in Crofton, MD

 What Should I Expect During My Session?

-Maryland Cryotherapy is owned by Dr. Anthony Hardnett from Effective Integrative Healthcare.
-During your session, one of his team members will guide you through your experience.
+During your session, one of our certified team members will guide you through your experience.
 You will be instructed to continuously rotate to maximize the benefits.
 If you feel uncomfortable at any time during your short session of whole body cryotherapy, you may exit the cryosauna.
 Many participants experience pain relief and improved mental well-being immediately following their session.
-Our cryosauna is the safest and only one made in The USA.
+Our cryosauna is the safest and only one made in the USA.

 Is Whole Body Cryotherapy Right for Me?